 Which side of Mars is facing Earth tonight?

-Mars reveals a wealth of surface detail in quality telescopes of 6-inch (15-cm) aperture and larger when seeing conditions are good, though there is always the possibility that Martian dust storms will obscure certain areas.
+Mars can reveal a wealth of surface detail in quality telescopes of 6-inch (15-cm) aperture and larger when seeing conditions are good, though there is a strong possibility that the ongoing Martian dust storm will obscure areas of interest.
 A 3-inch (7.6-cm) ‘scope is sufficient to reveal larger features such as the Syrtis Major, Hellas or the Mare Sirenum.
-For this opposition, Mars’ southern pole is tipped about 11 degrees towards Earth in a position angle of about 6 degrees.
+For this opposition, Mars’ southern pole is tipped about 11 degrees towards Earth in a position angle of about 186 degrees.

 Note that the South Polar Cap (SPC) varies in size, being most extensive around the Martian southern spring equinox on 23 May 2018.
 The approximate size of the SPC at opposition is shown on our Mars Mapper app.
 The Red Planet also shows an appreciable phase several weeks before or after opposition.
 To help you identify the main surface features visible from now through to the end of October 2018, make use of our interactive Mars Mapper web app below, or visit its homepage.